Varied carpet beetle: Life cycle

+A. verbasci has a life cycle ranging from 1–3 years, depending upon the environmental conditions.
+A study in 1958 found that temperature is able to affect larval development, concluding that the periods of incubation and pupation of A. verbasci decrease with increase of temperature (the life cycle is thus quickened with a moderate rise in temperature).
+The pupation decreased from 89 days at 10 °C to 9 days at 25 °C. Relative humidity was shown to have little effect.

+Larvae hatch from eggs in the spring and early summer, often in the nests of birds (including those of the house sparrow and house swift) or around stored fabrics.

+Adults emerge between late May and early August (in England), flying to and feeding on the pollen and nectar of flowering plants.
+The life expectancy of the beetle is about two weeks.
+During this period, mating occurs and the eggs are laid, either close to the human environs or in bird nests, tree hollows and similar, dry places where larvae can find their food.

+Mating

 This species lives in colonies.
 They can often be swept off leaves or flowers as they forage and consume pollen and nectar from these flowers in warm weather.
 As a mating they are polygynadrous (promiscuous) and mate with many partners.
 What is known is that mating lasts from 1 to 9 minutes and the adults do not require food or water to reproduce.
 The phenomenon occurs on flowers or host material.
 Before mating, females assume the characteristic headstand and release pheromones.
 When a male is nearby, he rises and during the process of positioning he extends his aedeagus and with slight movements from one side to the other a short courtship is performed.
 The male changes positions and orients himself in copulation.
 The mounting is short.
 After 15-20 days the female lays her eggs.